hoho/conkitty/README.md

 ### INSERT *expr*

-When you use JavaScript expression to insert something to your resulting DOM, it is coerced to string.
-Sometimes you have a DOM node as a template argument.
-`INSERT` command tends to insert this DOM node as a DOM node.
+When you use JavaScript expression to insert something to your resulting DOM, its result is coerced to string.
+Sometimes you have a DOM node as a template argument. `INSERT` command tends to insert this DOM node as a DOM node.

     template1
         div